 Lancelot Gobbo, Shylock's servant, stands before Shylock's house, having a very serious and hilariously muddled conversation with himself about his desire to quit his job.
 He says his conscience tells him to stay with Shylock out of loyalty, but some fiend in his brain is telling him he should run away.
 He reasons crookedly: since his conscience tells him to stay with the devil incarnate, clearly the thing to do is run away, loyalty be damned.

-Just then Old Gobbo – Lancelot's dad, who is mostly blind – shows up looking for his son.
-He can't tell that he's talking to his son, in front of Shylock's house.
+Just then Old Gobbo—Lancelot's dad, who is mostly blind—shows up looking for his son.
+He can't tell that he's actually talking to him.

 Lancelot decides to have some fun with his father before he reveals his identity.
 He teases that the old man should speak of "Master" Lancelot, not just Lancelot.
 Old Gobbo is quick to point out that young Gobbo is no Master Lancelot, but just plainold Lancelot, the son of a poor man.